ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 The suggestion resonated with something deep in my awareness.
 I had focused so intently on prevention that I had perhaps missed the larger questions about causation and purpose.
 If the Crossing phenomenon served some incomprehensible function, if it was part of some vast design or natural law, then understanding that context might provide the key to breaking the pattern.

 A soft chime from Marcus's communication system interrupted our discussion.
 He activated the display with a gesture, and we found ourselves watching a live news broadcast from the Global Council chambers.

+The scene was chaotic.
+Lawmakers and security were milling about without apparent purpose.
+The yells and screams in the background made it virtually impossible to hear the reporter.

+"... simply vanished ... unexplained ... highly augmented ..."

+My blood grew cold.
+The broadcast switched to a recording with a time stamp some 20 minuts prior.

 Senator Patricia Valdez, a prominent advocate for augmentation research, was addressing the assembly about recent policy proposals.

 "The benefits of cognitive enhancement are undeniable," she was saying, her voice carrying the measured authority that had made her a respected political figure.
 "We cannot allow fear of the unknown to prevent humanity from reaching its full potential."

 I watched with growing unease as the senator's expression began to shift during her speech.
 The subtle changes were barely perceptible to baseline human observation, but my enhanced vision caught the telltale signs immediately—the gradual relaxation of facial muscles, the distant quality entering her eyes, the characteristic serenity that preceded departure.

 "Marcus," I said urgently, pointing at the display.
 "She's Crossing.
-Right now, during the broadcast."
+Right now, during her address."

 Senator Valdez had stopped mid-sentence, her prepared remarks forgotten as her consciousness expanded beyond the boundaries of normal human awareness.
 The assembly hall fell silent, hundreds of delegates watching in confusion as their colleague stood motionless at the podium, her face taking on an expression of transcendent peace.